babuasingh/SpringAiAgent/README.md

 # SpringAiAgent

-A Spring Boot application that provides an AI-powered coding assistant via REST API, integrated with Ollama for language models.
+A Spring Boot application that provides a command line interactive AI-powered coding assistant, integrated with Ollama for language models.
 This agent can assist with coding tasks, file operations, and command execution through conversational interfaces.
+For this project, I used the qwen3.5:397b-cloud model in Ollama.

 ## Features